- What's a Smart Trip?

 Q: What if I use a scooter?

-A power–assisted bicycle qualifies as a bicycle.
-Trips made by motorized scooters of any type, whether meeting license requirements or not, are considered ridesharing trips when more than one licensed person is riding the scooter.
-Riding a scooter by oneself is not an eligible Smart Trip for the same reasons described above for motorcycles.
+An electric bicycle qualifies as a bicycle.
+Trips made by motorcycle type scooters are considered ridesharing trips when more than one licensed person is riding the scooter.
+Riding a motorcycle type scooter by oneself is not an eligible Smart Trip for the same reasons described above for motorcycles.

 Q: What if I use a wheelchair?